Amaravati: Amaravati drone summit

+Statutory Capital Status

+Amaravati was granted permanent statutory status as the sole capital city of Andhra Pradesh following the enactment of the Andhra Pradesh Reorganization (Amendment) Act, 2026.
+The legislation, passed by both Houses of Parliament during the 2026 Budget session and signed into law by President Droupadi Murmu on April 6, 2026, explicitly amended Section 5(2) of the original Andhra Pradesh Reorganisation Act, 2014 to replace the ambiguous phrase "and there shall be a new capital" with "and Amaravati shall be the new capital".

 Geography

 The city is located in Guntur district, at the heart of Andhra Pradesh, on the banks of the Krishna River.
 It lies approximately 15 km south-west of Vijayawada, 33 km north of Guntur, and 40 km north-west of Tenali.
 It is situated about 28 km from the historic site of Amaravati, which served as the capital of the Satavahana Empire and from which the city derives its name.

 The city has an area of 217.23 km^{2} and is spread across 25 villages in three mandals (Thullur, Mangalagiri and Tadepalli) of Guntur district.
 The 25 villages in the Capital City area have about 100,000 population in about 27,000 households.
 The AP capital region is spread over Guntur, Palnadu, NTR, and Krishna districts and includes Guntur, Vijayawada, and Tenali cities several towns and villages.
 During winter months, the temperature is between 12 °C and 30 °C. During summer, the temperature is between 17 °C to 45 °C. Climate is very humid in summer with humidity rising up to 68%.